Allimonae/planorama/README.md

 ## Usage

-To verify that events are being added to the local backend database:
+To verify that events are being added to the backend:

 1. Open `mongosh` in your terminal.
 2. Switch to the `scheduler` database: